brunojppb/brunojppb.github.io/_posts/2020-07-01-hardening-your-server-security-with-fail2ban.md

 systemctl start fail2ban
 ```

-As soon as you start Fail2Ban, you might already see some bad guys blocked.
+As soon as you start Fail2Ban, you might already see some bad actors blocked.
 First lets check which jails are active with the following command:

 ```shell
 fail2ban-client status